-London Metropolitan University is an educational institution that places employability and career progress at the heart of its courses to ensure that students develop both academically and professionally.
+London Metropolitan University (LMU) is an educational institution that puts employability and career progress at the heart of its courses to ensure that students develop both academically and professionally.

-of 2015-16 graduates from this course were in work or further study within six months
+of course graduates were in work or further study within 6 months

-How and why RSPH accredited the training programme
+How and why RSPH accredited modules from this programme

 RSPH has accredited the 4 core modules from the Public Health MSc course.
 RSPH found the modules are relevant and current, using a wide range of delivery resources to support the learning objectives for each module.